 Mr. Burbach received his Bachelor of Science degree at the University of Wisconsin.

-Kevin Richardson serves as president of the Southeast region for Ryerson and also has management responsibility for the Sunbelt/Turret companies and Acofran in Brazil.
-Mr. Richardson works out of the Southeast Regional office in Norcross, Georgia.
+Kevin Richardson serves as president of Ryerson’s South-East region in the United States, and also has management responsibility for the Sunbelt/Turret companies and Acofran in Brazil.
+Mr. Richardson works out of the South-East Regional office in Norcross, Georgia.

-Mr. Richardson received a bachelor's degree in business management and economics from North Carolina State University and an MBA from Case Western Reserve University.
+Mr. Richardson received a bachelor's degree in business management and economics from North Carolina State University and a master’s degree in business administration from Case Western Reserve University.